sassoftware/sas-container-recipes/addons/ide-jupyter-python3/README.md

 # Overview

-This is an example on how to add Jupyter Notebeook with Python3 to a SAS Viya programming Docker image.
+This is an example on how to add Jupyter Notebook with Python3 to a SAS Viya programming Docker image.
 The pre-requisite is that the SAS Viya programming Docker image has already been built.
 It is suggested to build this on top of an image that has host authentication already added, i.e. _auth-demo_ or _auth-sssd_.